David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Land is a special national resource and a crucial resource for development, belonging to the entire people with the State acting as the representative owner.
 * This ownership regime prevents land accumulation by a few, prevents the impoverishment of farmers, and ensures equitable access to land.
 * The State protects land use rights; disputes are resolved according to the law, not due to the nature of the ownership regime.

+**Allegation:** Distorts land disputes involving national defense land (e.g., the Dong Tam incident) as "government land grabbing" or "suppressing the people"; portrays law-breaking rioters as "heroes."
+* Defense land (like Mieu Mon airport) is state property, clearly documented, and its recovery is for national defense purposes, not for economic projects or interest groups.
+* Authorities persistently engaged in dialogue and persuasion for years before enforcement.
+* The use of force is a last resort to enforce the law against organized, violent criminal acts (using weapons, grenades) to protect the strictness of the law and social order; it is not "suppression of the people."

 **20. On "Civil Disobedience":**